tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: Cézanne's Composition by Erle Loran, p.
 60.

 In his analysis of this painting Loran writes that "Cézanne's uniqueness and perhaps his historical greatness is found in his power to synthesize abstraction and reality" [p.
 63].
-A discussion of that analysis is beyond the scope of this article, but I would like to encourage anyone interested in a deep dive into Cézanne's use of color to find a copy of the book!
+A full discussion of his analysis is far beyond the scope of this article, but I encourage anyone interested in a deep dive into Cézanne's use of color to find a copy of the book!

 Published in 1943, *Cézanne's Composition* is apparently out of print.
 Although it costs $75-100 on [amazon.com](https://www.amazon.com/C%C3%A9zannes-Composition-Analysis-Diagrams-Photographs/dp/0520248457),